flutter/website/src/content/codelabs/index.md

 ### Flutter and other technologies

+* [Add sound and music to your Flutter game with SoLoud][]—**NEW**<br>
+  The [SoLoud][] package, a free and portable engine, delivers the low-latency and high-performance sound that's essential for many games.
+  In this codelab, learn how to add SoLoud to your game.

 * [Adding Google Maps to a Flutter app][]<br>
   Display a Google map in an app, retrieve data from a web service, and display the data as markers on the map.